 - A biannual progress report to the superintendent of schools will be presented by the Chief Information Officer outlining the progress of each goal. - Progress reports will be shared during technology meetings.
-Copies will made available to all staff members upon request.
+Copies will be made available to all staff members upon request.
 Copies will also be distributed to administrators and School Board members. - Adjustments will be made by the technology committee in cooperation with the superintendent of schools.
-Adjustments will be made at the end of the year to be implemented the following year.
+Adjustments will be made both during the school year as needs arise, and also at the end of the year.
+Implementation will take place as needed. - Assessments will be incorporated throughout the school year and will include sign-in sheets for professional development, and surveys for faculty, staff, students, and administration.